mathiuskormasela12/software-technical-test/README.md

-# React + Typescript + Redux Boilerplate
+# Technical Test
-This is a boilerplate frontend project written in React Js, Typescript and Redux
+This is a simple group chat website was written in React Js, Typescript and Redux

 ## How To Run This App ?
 - Make sure you had clone this repo